CNN: Trump's latest tweet 'encourages violence against reporters'

 The network responded with this statement:

 "It is a sad day when the President of the United States encourages violence against reporters.
 Clearly, Sarah Huckabee Sanders lied when she said the President had never done so.
-Instead of preparing for his overseas trip, his first meeting with Vladimir Putin, dealing with North Korea and working on his health care bill, he is instead involved in juvenile behavior far below the dignity of his office.
+Instead of preparing for his overseas trip, his first meeting with Vladimir Putin, dealing with North Korea and working on his health care bill, he is involved in juvenile behavior far below the dignity of his office.
 We will keep doing our jobs.
 He should start doing his."

 Related: Trump punches CNN in a juvenile tweet